cubeta-io/cubeta-starter/readme.md

 - **notice** : the key type is a foreignId so if your column name is something like this : ``user_id`` you need to define it as a key type

-<h3 id="translations">Translatable Column Type</h3>
+<h3 id="translatable-column-type">Translatable Column Type</h3>
-Of course there isn't a column type called translatable to make it easier for you to use the prepared things for the translation we called this column translatable in fact the generated column type is json but in this way we've marked this column as translatable so the generated code will make sure to use the `LanguageShape` validation rule on the validation and the `getTranslation()` method when getting the translation .
+Of course there isn't a column type called translatable in Laravel . to make it easier for you to use the prepared things for the translation we called this column translatable in fact the generated column type is json but in this way we've marked this column as translatable so the generated code will make sure to use the `LanguageShape` validation rule on the validation and the `getTranslation()` method when getting the translation .

 The `LanguageShape` validation rule will make sure that the received json is simple and hasn't any nesting objects e.g :
 `{
 "en" : "name" ,
 "fr" : "nom"
 }`

+and in addition to that it's make sure that the entered translation is corresponding to one of the locales defined in the `cubeta-starter.php` config file if it is not it will return a validation error.

 3 - then the output will be :